daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 The convolutional architecture is thought to be particularly suited to data, where local features and relationships between adjacent data points are important.
 The classical architecture of a convolutional reconstruction autoencoder model consists of an encoder and a decoder, where the encoder consists of one or more convolutional layers followed by one or more pooling layers, which reduce the spatial dimensions of the input, and the decoder consists of one or more transposed convolutional layers followed by one or more upsampling layers, which reconstruct the original input from the low-dimensional representation created by the encoder.
 The "bottleneck" layer is typically a fully connected or dense layer that connects the encoder and decoder.
 The goal is to learn a compressed representation of the input data in the bottleneck layer, which can be used for anomaly detection or other downstream tasks.
 We are limiting our architecture to the basic one implemented in the `create_model` method below:

-- After the `Input` layer, the model includes two convolutional layers and two `Conv1DTranspose` layers, with one Dropput layer between them;
+- After the `Input` layer, the model includes two 1D convolutional layers and two `Conv1DTranspose` layers, with one Droput layer between them;
 - The use of Dropout layers helps to prevent overfitting of the model to the training data;
 - Finally, the output layer is a `Conv1DTranspose` layer with the filter parameter value of one to produce final one-dimensionsl output.